RohanNagar/thunder/docs/manual/configuration-options.rst

 This leads to 4 scenarios:

 1. Both true.
-Users can have extra fields than those specified, or less than those specified, but the ones that are presents and specified will be checked to make sure they are the correct type.
+Users can have extra fields than those specified, or less than those specified, but the ones that are present and specified will be checked to make sure they are the correct type.

 2. ``allowSuperset`` true and ``allowSubset`` false.
 Users can have extra fields than those specified, but no less than those specified.